EddeCCC/k6-java-test/README.md

 ---
 ## SetUp

+If you can´t use the `k6.exe`, you can run the application in Docker or install k6 manually.
+You can find the installation instructions here: https://k6.io/docs/get-started/installation/

 The application needs a JSON configuration to create a k6 script.
 The configuration will be loaded from a fake server (by default: `localhost:8080/config`).

 > Please take a look at the [documentation](docu/TestConfiguration.md) for the configuration

 Furthermore, all values in [application.properties](src/main/resources/application.properties) have to be defined.
 You can also use the default values.

+- `otel.host`: Host to run the OpenTelemetry collector on
+- `test.output`: What file format should be used for the results (JSON or CSV)
+- `test.loops`: How often should the test be repeated (The loops stop if a [threshold](https://k6.io/docs/using-k6/thresholds/) is not met)
 - `path.config`: Location of the test configuration (relative to [resources](src/main/resources))
-- `path.script`: Location where the javascript file will be created
-- `path.output`: Location where the test results will be saved (as CSV)
-- `path.logging`: Location where the console output of k6 will be logged
-- `otel.host`: Host to run the OpenTelemetry collector on

 All **created** files will be located relative to `./target/classes`.